 AP (or Advanced Placement) courses are designed to deliver college-level curriculum and content at the high school level.
-Students register and pay in the fall to take an exam in the spring to measure they mastery of the course material.
-If the student scores high enough (each college has different requirements about what scores they will accept), he/she will be granted college credit for the course.
-AP classes are a great way for high school students to earn free college credit in high school (excepting the cost of the AP exam).
-CCHS offers three AP classes: AP Government and AP Calculus along with numerous AP options through Michigan Virtual University.
+Students register and pay in the fall to take an exam in the spring to measure mastery of the course material.
+If the student scores high enough (each college has different requirements about what scores they will accept), he/she will be granted college credit or advanced placement for the subject area.
+AP classes are a great way for high school students to earn college credit in high school for a small fee vs. paying full tuition costs in college.
+CCHS offers three AP classes: AP Government, AP Physics, and AP Calculus – along with numerous AP options through Michigan Virtual University.